hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

 ## Editing a platform page

 1. In the CMS, from the **Contents** tab, select **Platforms** in the Collections tab and locate the platform to edit (HPE Ezmeral Data Fabric in our example).
+Select the Platform.
+This opens the editor.

     <center><img src="media/guide-platform-content-edit.png" width="800" height="773"></center>